sequencing/isaac_aligner/src/markdown/manual.md

                                                    - Last             : perform up to the last successful step only Note that although iSAAC attempts to perform some basic validation, the only safe option is 'Finish' The primary purpose of the feature is to reduce the time required to diagnose the issues rather than be used on a regular basis.
     --ignore-neighbors arg (=0)                  When not set, MatchFinder will ignore perfect seed matches during single-seed pass, if the reference k-mer is known to have neighbors.
     --ignore-repeats arg (=0)                    Normally exact repeat matches prevent inexact seed matching.
 If this flag is set, inexact matches will be considered even for the seeds that match to repeats.
     --mapq-threshold arg (=0)                    Threshold used to filter the templates based on their mapping quality: the BAM file will only contain the templates with a mapping quality greater than or equal to the threshold.
 Templates (or fragments) with a mapping quality of 4 or more are guaranteed to be uniquely aligned.
                                                  Those with a mapping quality of 3 or less are either mapping to repeat regions or have a large number of errors.
     --pf-only arg (=1)                           When set, only the fragments passing filter (PF) are generated in the BAM file
     --allow-empty-flowcells arg (=0)             Avoid failure when some of the --base-calls contain no data --scatter-repeats arg (=0)                   When set, extra care will be taken to scatter pairs aligning to repeats across the repeat locations
     --base-quality-cutoff arg (=25)              3' end quality trimming cutoff.
 Value above 0 causes low quality bases to be soft-clipped.
 0 turns the trimming off.
     --variable-read-length arg                   Unless set, iSAAC will fail if the length of the sequence changes between the records of a fastq or a bam file.
     --cleanup-intermediary arg (=0)              When set, iSAAC will erase intermediate input files for the stages that have been completed.
 Notice that this will prevent resumption from the stages that have their input files removed. --start-from Last will still work.
     --ignore-missing-bcls arg (=0)               When set, missing bcl files are treated as all clusters having N bases for the corresponding tile cycle.
 Otherwise, encountering a missing bcl file causes the analysis to fail.
     --ignore-missing-filters arg (=0)            When set, missing filter files are treated as if all clusters pass filter for the corresponding tile.
 Otherwise, encountering a missing filter file causes the analysis to fail.
     --keep-unaligned arg (=back)                 Available options:
                                                   - discard          : discard clusters where both reads are not aligned
                                                   - front            : keep unaligned clusters in the front of the BAM file
-                                                  - back             : keep unaligned clusters in the back of the BAM file --pre-sort-bins arg (=1)                     Unset this value if you are working with references that have many contigs (1000+) --semialigned-gap-limit arg (=100)           The maximum length of the gap that can be introduced to minimize mismatches in a semialigned read.
+                                                  - back             : keep unaligned clusters in the back of the BAM file --lane-number-max arg (=8)                   Maximum lane number to look for in --base-calls-directory (fastq only).
+    --pre-sort-bins arg (=1)                     Unset this value if you are working with references that have many contigs (1000+)
+    --semialigned-gap-limit arg (=100)           The maximum length of the gap that can be introduced to minimize mismatches in a semialigned read.
 This is a separate algorithm from Smith-Waterman gapped alignment. use --semialigned-gap-limit 0 to disable this functionality.
     --clip-semialigned arg (=1)                  When set, reads have their bases soft-clipped on either sides until a stretch of 5 matches is found
     --clip-overlapping arg (=1)                  When set, the pairs that have read ends overlapping each other will have the lower-quality end soft-clipped.
     --gapped-mismatches arg (=5)                 Maximum number of mismatches allowed to accept a gapped alignment.
     --avoid-smith-waterman arg (=0)              When set, heuristics applied to avoid executing costly smith-waterman on sequences that are unlikely to produce gaps --gap-scoring arg (=bwa)                     Gapped alignment algorithm parameters:
                                                   - eland            : equivalent of 2:-1:-15:-3:-25